 Chronic Fatigue Syndrome

-Chronic Fatigue Syndrome is a common name that refers to persistent fatigue typically followed by numerous other symptoms of which cannot be treated simply by rest.
-Envita Medical Centers provides world-class treatment and immunotherapy for (CFIDS) Chronic Fatigue Immune Dysfunction Syndrome.
-Long lasting fatigue at Envita is diagnosed and treated as a full body disease, multi- infectious, multi-toxin, heavy metals, Immune comprised, multi-gland (thyroid, adrenal and pancreatic issues), including brain neurochemistry balancing.
+Chronic Fatigue Syndrome is a common name that refers to persistent fatigue typically followed by numerous other symptoms which cannot be treated simply by rest.
+Envita Medical Center provides world-class treatment and immunotherapy for Chronic Fatigue Immune Dysfunction Syndrome (CFIDS).
+Long-lasting fatigue at Envita is diagnosed and treated as a full body disease, including: multi-infectious, multi-toxin, heavy metals, immune-comprised, multi-gland (thyroid, adrenal and pancreatic issues), and brain neurochemistry balancing.
 Envita incorporates a highly personalized and customized treatment plan for each patient.

 Understanding Chronic Fatigue Syndrome